skogsmaskin/tellstickr/README.md

 ### TellStickR::Core
 This is the binding to the telldus-core C library, with all functions and statics defined.
+Documentation on these can be found here: http://developer.telldus.se/doxygen/group__core.html

 ### TellStickR::Device
 Class for easy discovery and manipulation of devices.